Darrel & Lee Carver

 Left: Darrel and Lee, 11 April, 2002, at home in Manaus.

 Wilson Kannenberg, a native Brazilian of German descent, founded the Manaus sector.
 He, Darrel, and Paul Bachmann were pilots of the Cessna Caravan.
 Although the Caravan requires only one pilot, they felt that, with the intricacies of landing on a river with boat traffic and river current, two pilots were safer than one.
-Wilson is married to a Wisconsin native, Lori, and they have three young adult children: Joshua, Julie, and Jessica.
+Wilson is married to a Wisconsin native, Lori, and they have three young adult children.

 email me

-Darrel and Lee, Christmas 2005, at the home of our son Quinn in Virginia.
+Darrel and Lee, Christmas 2025, at our church in Texas.